 Is CreateSpace still in business?

 Two years later, in August 2018, Amazon confirmed the rumors and announced that CreateSpace and KDP were merging into one.
-Effectively, all CreateSpace services were now discontinued, and the books were shifted to KDP.
+Effectively, all services from the platform are now discontinued, and the books were shifted to KDP.

 CreateSpace and KDP — similar features